stagy/Win10-trbs-deployment/README.md

 ```powershell
 iwr -useb 'https://raw.githubusercontent.com/stagy/Win10-trbs-deployment/main/configure.ps1'|iex
 ```
-This will configure your Windows 10
+This Script will configure your Windows 10 and at the end suggest some more options.

+### Install Software

+This script will activate "winget" and install a few basic programs (see list below).

-Paste the followed line in PowerShell will Install a few Basis Programms.
+Copy the followed line in PowerShell (run as administrator).
 ```powershell
 iwr -useb 'https://raw.githubusercontent.com/stagy/Win10-trbs-deployment/main/baseInstall.ps1'|iex
 ```

+List of Installing Programs:
+- 7zip
+- Git
+- NodeJS
+- Visual Studio Code
+- Google Chrome